adobe-commerce/aco-ts-sdk/README.md

 ## Initialize the SDK

-To get started ingesting your catalog into Adobe Commerce Optimizer, you first need to create the client.
+To get started ingesting your catalog into Commerce Optimizer, you first need to create the client.
 In order to do this, use the `createClient` function provided in the `@adobe-commerce/aco-ts-sdk` package.
 The `createClient` function accepts a client configuration object of type `ClientConfig`.
 The `ClientConfig` object requires the following: